About the monument

 Brevetted Major-General U.S.V.
 Aug.
 1, 1864 “For gallant and distinguished conduct at the battles of Gettysburg, Pa., Bristoe Station, The Wilderness, and Spotsylvania, Va.”

 Alexander Stewart Webb was born on February 15, 1835, in New York City.
 His grandfather had fought at Bunker Hill and served on Washington’s staff.
 Alexander graduated from West Point in 1856, serving in the artillery against the Seminoles, and returned to the Academy as a mathematics professor.

 With the outbreak of the war he served in a variety of posts, including Assistant to the Chief of Artillery of the Army of the Potomac and Chief of Staff for the 5th Army Corps.

 He took command of the 2nd Brigade of Gibbon’s Division just before Gettysburg, putting him in command at the “Clump of Trees” during Pickett’s Charge, when he was lightly wounded.

-He commanded the division while Gibbon was recuperating from his Gettysburg wound, but was back with his brigade again when he was seriously wounded at Spottsylvania in 1864.
+Webb commanded the division while Gibbon was recuperating from his Gettysburg wound, but was back with his brigade again when he was seriously wounded at Spotsylvania in 1864.
 He returned to duty in January of 1865 as Meade’s Chief of Staff, staying in that position until the end of the war.